-Oregon wildlife officials allow rancher to kill 2 wolves
+Oregon rancher approved to kill 2 wolves; advocates alarmed

 BAKER CITY, Ore.
-(AP) — Oregon wildlife officials will allow a cattle rancher to kill two wolves from a new pack in Baker County along the Idaho border.
+(AP) — Oregon wildlife officials will allow a cattle rancher in remote northeastern Oregon to kill any two wolves — including a pregnant one — from a new pack that’s been attacking calves.

-The Oregon Department of Fish and Wildlife said Tuesday the wolves had killed three calves and hurt four more over a two-day period.
+The wolves in the new pack, dubbed the Pine Creek Pack, killed three calves and injured four more over a two-day period, the Oregon Department of Fish and Wildlife said Tuesday.
+The pack roams along the Idaho state line and has eight members, including a breeding male and female and five yearlings.

-The rancher had requested the right to kill the entire pack, but ODFW set the limit at two animals.
+The female is believed to be pregnant and could give birth in as little as a week, the agency said.

 Most Read Nation & World Stories